-We recieved our Christmas photos.
-They turned out pretty good.
+We received our Christmas photos.
+They turned out pretty well.

 Our Advent Christmas tree is getting nicer and nicer with all kinds of stickers.

-We made some greeting cards for Chrismas with the girs.
+We finished some greeting cards for Christmas with the girls.
 (I’ll be writing a separate blog post on the cards and the baubles.)

 Last Helen Doron lessons of this year for the girls.

 Little L. surprised her teacher, Z., with Christmas presents (a Christmassy pen and a Christmas card that we’d made with her hand-and fingerprint) and she said Merry Christmas in the morning.

 E. gave her Christmas present to Zs. (her Helen Doron teacher) in the afternoon after her lesson.
 It was a Christmassy pen, the green-yellow bauble we’d made the day before and her hand Christmas tree card.
 She wrote Merry Christmas inside.